khrudkova/rdf2popper/experiments/popper-tasks/README.md

 ## 4. imdb3
 - dataset [source](https://github.com/logic-and-learning-lab/Popper/tree/main/examples/trains1)
 - dataset contains 121 801 examples, 4 075 positive and 117 726 negative

+The Internet Movie Database (IMDb) is an online database containing information about movies, TV shows, and video games, as well as actors, directors, and other film industry professionals.

 ## 4.1 Obtaining a solution
 Once you have succesfully installed Popper, download the `rdf2popper_imdb3` folder.